judyta-ferenc/5G-NR3500-PUT-Campus-WinProp/README.md

 # 5G-NR3500-PUT-Campus-WinProp

 This project simulates 5G NR3500 TDD radio coverage and wave propagation for two shared Orange/T-Mobile base station sites in the area of the Poznan University of Technology campus and its nearby urban surroundings.
-The workflow includes preparing the urban model in WallMan, setting up the network in ProMan, and analyzing the simulation results.

 | Base station | Location | Infrastructure | Technology |
 |---|---|---|---|